curl/curl/docs/cmdline-opts/request.md

 *PUT* requests are rather invoked by using dedicated command line options.

 This option only changes the actual word used in the HTTP request, it does not alter the way curl behaves.
-So for example if you want to make a proper HEAD request, using -X HEAD does not suffice.
+For example if you want to make a proper HEAD request, using -X HEAD does not suffice.
 You need to use the --head option.

 The method string you set with --request is used for all requests, which